 As a result of the production of SOP, an alumina rich SOP residue is expected to be produced after the extraction of SOP and sulphuric acid from the alunite mined from the Blawn Mountain Project.
 Management estimates that 2.8 million tonnes of this residue containing approximately 51% alumina will be produced per year.
 This estimated production per year is based on the recovery rates referred to in the Technical Report and the assumption that the Project will produce at least 680,000 tonnes of SOP per year.
-The Corporation intends to investigate possible enhancements to the SOP production process to allow the alumina rich SOP residue to be used as a bauxite substitute and fed directly into a conventional Bayer Process used to produce smelter-grade alumina.
-If no enhancements are made to the SOP production process that could produce a suitable bauxite substitute, it is expected that the SOP residual material would be stockpiled on site.
+The Corporation intends to investigate possible enhancements to the SOP production process to allow the alumina rich SOP residue to be used as a bauxite substitute and fed directly into a conventional Bayer Process used to produce a suitable bauxite substitute, it is expected that the SOP residual material would be stockpiled on site.